 “Maréme” is a message to the parents of young African woman, where it is still too common to marry off their daughters to the highest bidder.
 In this case, Maréme has waited and is marrying not for money but for love.

-Both videos were shot and edited in Senegal.
+Music videos for both were shot and edited in Senegal.